Maybe Bluesky has "won"

 The PDS part of the stack is interesting to me.
 In Bluesky’s view, it’s great if people start hosting their own PDSs — it means they don’t have to pay for people’s content storage!
 It also means that users can relocate their data at any time.
 This is something that ActivityPub should do better.
 That said: yes, it’s a bit of a pain to move my data from one Mastodon server to another, but it’s something that’s currently possible.
 The only server that’s actively reading PDSs and doing anything productive with them is the one Bluesky controls.
 More on this in a second.

 Next up the chain are Relays.
 These are what gather data from PDSs and make it available to the atproto ecosystem.
 If a PDS is like a website, a Relay is like Google.
 Relays constantly look at PDSs to see if there’s any new content, and then index that content so it’s actually useful.
 The trouble with this is that it’s expensive and there’s a lot of data.
 I recently read an interesting post outlining the steps required to self-host Bluesky content.
-The author mentions that setting up a Relay requires around 4.5 TB of disk space, and that it’s growing by around 18 GB a day.
-However, that was said before the most recent bump in growth.
+The author mentions that setting up a Relay requires around 4.5 TB of disk space, and that even the smaller JSON version of the data is growing by around 18 GB a day.
+1 However, that was said before the most recent bump in growth.
 The data and processing requirements will only accelerate as more people use the service.

 While the Relay aggregates the data, it doesn’t do anything to display it to users.
 That’s up to the App View, which is what most people think of as “Bluesky”.
 This is the piece that pulls out data that has been scraped by a Relay and turns it into something useful.
 In the case of Bluesky — the social network — it’s about showing you posts from people you follow, not showing you stuff from people you’ve blocked, and notifying you of people who’ve mentioned you.
 The idea here is that this part could be replaced with something that isn’t a social network, and could be used for just about anything.
 The problem is that it’s currently extremely loosely defined, and also hasn’t been implemented by anyone else.